jina-ai/clip-as-service/.github/README-exec/onnx.readme.md

 )
 ```

-👉 Access the ranking playground in **clip-as-service** [doc](https://clip-as-service.jina.ai/playground/reasoning/).
+👉 Access the ranking playground in **CLIP-as-service** [doc](https://clip-as-service.jina.ai/playground/reasoning/).
 Just input the reasoning texts as prompts, the server will rank the prompts and return sorted prompts with scores.